 The principal offices of Mountain West Bank are located at the bank's main office at 125 Ironwood Dr., Coeur d'Alene, ID 83814.
 The Coeur d'Alene location houses employee offices, a lobby with five teller stations, a two-lane drive-up window, and an ATM.
 Mountain West Bank operates three branches located in Post Falls, Hayden and Boise, Idaho.
 The Post Falls and Hayden facilities are full service branches with teller stations, drive-up lanes, and a drive-up ATM.
 The Boise branch is operating in a temporary facility which does not have a drive-up window or ATM.
 Residential lending centers are located on the lower level of the Coeur d'Alene location and in the Boise office.
-Administrative offices are located in leased space in a building adjacent to the Coeur d'Alene main office.
+Administrative offices are located in a building adjacent to the Coeur d'Alene main office.
+Mountain West Bank owns all its facilities except the Boise temporary facility and the administrative offices which are leased.